-Learn German while meeting children and teens from all over the world.
-Have an enjoyable stay while experiencing the culture in the most scenic regions of Germany, with an extracurricular program packed with sports, music, the arts and plenty of fun activities: the Goethe-Institut offers all of this in courses at every level.
+Learn German and meet children and teens from all over the world.
+Have an enjoyable stay while experiencing the culture in the most scenic regions of Germany, with an extracurricular program packed with sports, music, the arts and plenty of fun activities.
+The Goethe-Institut offers all of this in its courses for children and teens.

 German for all levels

-To get the young participants in our teen courses off to a good start, there is a short test at the beginning.
-This is to make sure our course participants are placed in the right course level.
+To get the young learners in our teen courses off to a running start, we begin with a placement test.
+That helps to make sure that everyone is placed in the right course level.

 Communicative and interactive

 In the leisure time program, the participants have enjoyable and informal opportunities to try out what they are learning in the lessons.
-An integral part of the teaching program are the excursions with the teacher to learn about Germany and its people.
-Immersion in a German-speaking environment, combined with our effective teaching methods, will ensure more fun for the learners through progress they can see within a short time.
+An integral part of the teaching program are the excursions with the teachers to learn about Germany and its people.
+Immersion in a German-speaking environment, combined with our effective teaching methods, will ensure more fun for the learners as they see for themselves how quickly they are picking up the language.

 Programs for the entire day